Alcohol, cannabis, and nicotine

 Peer support

-It might be easier to talk with a trained student about substance use.
+It might be easier to talk with a trained peer-support student staff about substance use.
 They may understand what you’re going through and can offer helpful resources.
+These services are safe, inclusive, and confidential.

 • UBC Student Recovery Community